-At Key Stage 3, QMAs are marked using percentage scores.
+In Year 7 – 8 QMAs are marked using percentage scores.
 This is to tell students how much of the assessment they have been successful in.
 In lessons following a QMA, teachers and students will use feedback strategies to close the gaps in learning that have been identified.

-At Key Stage 4, QMAs are marked using GCSE grades and a fine grade (+, =, -).
+In Year 10 – 11 QMAs are marked using GCSE grades and a fine grade (+, =, -).
 These GCSE grades are designed to help ‘indicate’ the approximate GCSE grade a student has achieved on a single task, but do not predict that this will be their final grade in this subject.

 To help support your child at school, click here to find the QMA Handbook for your child’s year group.
 This guide will tell you the dates of every QMA, what content will be assessed and how.

-The targets are set to ensure every student has the best possible chance of being the best they can be.
-All students will need to work hard, using our values of honesty, respect and excellence every day to work towards these targets.
+Targets are set to ensure every student has the best possible chance of being the best they can be.
+All students will need to work hard, using our values of respect, honesty and excellence every day to work towards these targets.